Honors & Awards

 Westerkamp participated in the Semper Fi Marines All-America Bowl in Arizona.
 He was listed among the top 50 receivers in the country.
 Westerkamp chose Nebraska over Notre Dame and had dozens of other scholarship offers.

 Westerkamp is the son of Robert and Kimberly Westerkamp and was born on June 23, 1994.
 His father also starred at Montini Catholic and collegiately at Illinois.
-Westerkamp is a management major and has earned a spot on the Nebraska Scholar-Athlete Honor Roll five times.
-Westerkamp has twice been named to both the Brook Berringer and Tom Osborne Citizenship teams.
+Westerkamp was a management major who graduated in December of 2016.
+He earned a spot on the Nebraska Scholar-Athlete Honor Roll five times.
+Westerkamp was named to the Brook Berringer Citizenship Team (2015, 2016) and the Tom Osborne Citizenship Team (2015, 2016, 2017).
 Westerkamp has volunteered for numerous outreach events, including Uplifting Athletes, Husker Hotline, NFL Fuel Up to Play 60, and School is Cool Week.

 |2014||13/9||44||747||17.0||57.5||70 at Fresno State||5|